iomete/iom-docs/docs/user-guide/private-docker-registry.md

 ## Private Docker Registries

-While using **iomete** platform, at some point, you may required to use private docker registry, for example when creating spark job you may want to add a custom docker image stored in your private registry.
+While using **IOMETE** platform, at some point, you may required to use private docker registry, for example when creating spark job you may want to add a custom docker image stored in your private registry.

-In this section we will demonstrate on how to integrate private docker registries into **iomete** and we will create sample Spark Job using image from private registry.
+In this section we will demonstrate on how to integrate private docker registries into **IOMETE** and we will create sample Spark Job using image from private registry.
 Also we are going to cover some popular registries ( *AWS ECR, DigitalOcean, Quay.io, DockerHub, GCP / Google Container Registry*) with helpful resources.

 Let's get started.

-To add new registry, open your iomete console, and go to settings panel and press `Create New` button.
+To add new registry, open your IOMETE console, and go to settings panel and press `Create New` button.

 ![docker registry list](/img/user-guide/docker-registry-list.png)